 Australia is, to so many foreigners, a land of shores and deserts, bush and Aborigines.
 Of course, the Sydney Opera House is a universally-known landmark, but few know more about Australia’s cities beyond that, and perhaps some celebrities who call Australia home.

+Here are 10 places to visit in Australia to get you started.
 Keep in mind, however, these are just the top 10…there are thousands of options for every type of traveler waiting to be discovered in the land Down Under.

 1. The Great Ocean Road, which is about a hour’s drive east of Melbourne, goes along Australia’s southern coast, and is considered one of the most picturesque drives in the entire world.
 A little more than 100 miles long, it begins at the Trecky surf resort and passes through such attractions as Port Fairy, Loren, Apollo Bay, Campbell National Park and several waterfalls, rivers and rain forests.
 This is an absolute must-see for anyone wanting to see the drastic changes of flora and fauna throughout the continent.